-You will love this simple but oh-so-impressive pasta dish, of vibrant scarlet beetroot spaghetti topped with toasted walnuts and scallops.
-Impressive enough for a dinner party, but simple enough for a week night after work dinner.
+You will love this simple but oh-so-impressive pasta dish, with vibrant scarlet beetroot spaghetti topped with toasted walnuts and scallops.
+Impressive enough for a dinner party, but simple enough for a week night after-work supper.

 There is good reason that pasta is (nearly!) everybody’s favourite.
-It is quick, easy, endlessly adaptable and relatively frugal, which ticks all my fuss free boxes and makes it perfect for a speedy after work supper.
+It is quick, easy, adaptable and relatively frugal.
+In short, it ticks all my fuss free boxes and makes it perfect for a speedy after work supper.

 Pasta is so versatile – you can dress it up or down.
-When I was at university my two favourite pasta dishes (I hesitate to say recipes) were decidedly dressed down – spaghetti tossed in melted butter with some finely chopped ham, a good sprinkle of cheese and lots of salt and pepper, or penne in creamy sauce of pesto and mayonnaise.
-Student food at its best bettered only by the cheese and curry powder toastie – for the full effect for this one you need cheap sliced white bread, cheap cheddar and a generic curry powder blend.
-It’s surprisingly delicious, in a I-really-shouldn’t-but-I-can’t-resist sort of way, and became a firm favourite all those years ago.
+When I was a student, my two favourite pasta dishes were decidedly dressed down.
+Spaghetti tossed in melted butter with some finely chopped ham, a good sprinkle of cheese and lots of salt and pepper, or penne in creamy sauce of pesto and mayonnaise.
+Student food at its best!

-A more dressed up pasta dish is this this vibrant scarlet coloured beetroot spaghetti.
-Now you could make some beetroot pasta from scratch by adding some beetroot powder to pasta dough for flavour and colour, but I’ve used regular store pasta which has been tossed in fried grated beetroot.
-So simple, but so effective and so much easier than making your own pasta.
+For a more dressed up, grown-up pasta dish, try this this vibrant scarlet beetroot spaghetti with scallops.
+You could make beetroot pasta from scratch by adding some beetroot powder to pasta dough for flavour and colour.
+I’ve used dried pasta instead, and tossed it in fried grated beetroot.
+You can use fresh, as I did, or finely chop the precooked beetroot that comes in long-life vacuum packs.
+So simple, but so effective and so much easier than making pasta.

 Beetroot is one of my favourite vegetables not only because of its glorious colour and earthy sweet richness, it is also rather good for you.